Leicester City F.C.: The club's most successful era (2016–2021)

-Post Premier League title win (2016–present)

 Leicester, while performing well in the UEFA Champions League, struggled domestically during 2016–17, spending much of the first few months in the bottom half of the Premier League table.
 In December 2016, Ranieri was awarded coach of the year and Leicester team of the year at the BBC Sports Personality of the Year.
 However, on 23 February 2017, Ranieri was dismissed due to the club's continuing poor form, resulting in them being only one point above the relegation zone.
-The sacking was met with significant upset and anger from sections of the media, with Gary Lineker calling the sacking "very sad" and "inexplicable", while then Manchester United manager José Mourinho blamed it on "selfish players".
+The sacking was met with significant upset and anger from sections of the media, with Gary Lineker calling the sacking "very sad" and "inexplicable", while Manchester United manager José Mourinho blamed it on "selfish players".
 Rumours began emerging some days later that players had been meeting with the owners to discuss Ranieri's sacking without Ranieri knowing, which sparked widespread outrage over social media, but these were never proven.
 Craig Shakespeare took over as caretaker manager, and in his first match in charge, Leicester won 3–1 against 5th placed Liverpool.
 In his second match as caretaker, Shakespeare led Leicester to another 3–1 victory over Hull City.
 Following those two results, it was decided on 12 March 2017 that Shakespeare would become manager until the end of the season.

-The 2016–17 campaign was also the first season in 15 years that Leicester qualified for European football.
 Leicester were placed in Group G of the 2016–17 UEFA Champions League, alongside Porto, Copenhagen and Club Brugge.
 In their inaugural Champions League campaign, they went undefeated in their first five matches to progress to the knockout stages as group winners.
-The Foxes then faced La Liga club Sevilla in the round of 16 and defeated the Spanish side 2–0 on the night, and 3–2 on aggregate to advance to the quarter-finals.
-There they faced Atlético Madrid, and drew 1–1 in the second leg, but lost 2–1 on aggregate after losing 1–0 in the first leg.
-This put an end to Leicester's 2016–17 European campaign, and they finished as Champions League quarter-finalists.
-Despite the loss, Leicester remained unbeaten at home in the 2016–17 Champions League.
+Leicester then faced La Liga club Sevilla in the round of 16 and were defeated 2–1 in the first leg at the Vicente Calderon Stadium.
+In the second leg at King Power Stadium, Leicester won 2–0 on the night, and 3–2 on aggregate, to advance to the quarter-finals.
+They then faced Atlético Madrid, and drew 1–1 in the second leg, but lost 2–1 on aggregate after losing 1–0 in the first leg.
+This put an end to Leicester's first European campaign in 15 years, and they exited the competition as quarter-finalists.
+Leicester did however, maintain an unbeaten home record throughout their 2016–17 UEFA Champions League campaign.

 Craig Shakespeare, having impressed during his caretaker spell, was appointed full-time on a three-year contract.
 However, following a poor start to the season he was sacked in October 2017 after four months officially in charge, with Leicester in 18th place in the table.
+He was replaced by Claude Puel on 25 October 2017.
+By Christmas, Leicester were in 8th place in the Premier League and finished 9th at the end of the season.